Bridget of Sweden

-She is one of the six patron saints of Europe, together with Benedict of Nursia, Cyril and Methodius, Catherine of Siena and Edith Stein.
+Bridget is one of the six patron saints of Europe, together with Benedict of Nursia, Cyril and Methodius, Catherine of Siena and Teresa Benedicta of the Cross.

 Biography

-The most celebrated saint of Sweden was the daughter of the knight Birger Persson of the family of Finsta, governor and lawspeaker of Uppland, and one of the richest landowners of the country, and his wife Ingeborg Bengtsdotter, a member of the so-called Lawspeaker branch of the Folkunga family.
-Through her mother, Ingeborg, Birgitta was related to the Swedish kings of her era.
+The most celebrated saint of Sweden, Bridget was the daughter of the knight Birger Persson of the family of Finsta, governor and lawspeaker of Uppland, and one of the richest landowners of the country, and his wife Ingeborg Bengtsdotter, a member of the so-called Lawspeaker branch of the Folkunga family.
+Through her mother, Bridget was related to the Swedish kings of her era.

-She was born in 1303.
+She was born in 1304.
 The exact date of her birth is not recorded.
-In 1316, at the age of 13 she married Ulf Gudmarsson of the family of Ulvåsa, Lord of Närke, to whom she bore eight children, four daughters and four sons.
+In 1316, at the age of 13 she married Ulf Gudmarsson of the family of Ulvåsa, a noble and lawspeaker of Östergötland, to whom she bore eight children, four daughters and four sons.
 Six of her children survived infancy, which was rare at that time.
 Her eldest daughter was Märta Ulfsdotter.
 Her second daughter is now honored as St. Catherine of Sweden.
 Her youngest daughter was Cecilia Ulvsdotter.
 Bridget became known for her works of charity, particularly toward Östergötland's unwed mothers and their children.
 When she was in her early thirties, she was summoned to be principal lady-in-waiting to the new Queen of Sweden, Blanche of Namur.
 In 1341, she and her husband went on pilgrimage to Santiago de Compostela.

 In 1344, shortly after their return, Ulf died at the Cistercian Alvastra Abbey in Östergötland.
-After this loss, Birgitta became a member of the Third Order of Saint Francis and devoted herself to a life of prayer and caring for the poor and the sick.
+After this loss, Bridget became a member of the Third Order of Saint Francis and devoted herself to a life of prayer and caring for the poor and the sick.